jharwell/sierra/docs/src/getting_started.rst

-.. _ln-sierra-getting-started:
+.. _getting-started:

 ===========================
 Getting Started With SIERRA
 ===========================

-If you're looking for the "I just want to try out SIERRA without doing any work" quickstart, see :ref:`ln-sierra-trial`.
+If you're looking for the "I just want to try out SIERRA without doing any work" quickstart, see :ref:`trial`.
 Otherwise, the steps to start using SIERRA are below.

 Basic Setup